byllyfish/precis_i18n/README.md

 - Preparation, Enforcement, and Comparison of Internationalized Strings Representing Usernames and Passwords (RFC 7613)
 - Preparation, Enforcement, and Comparison of Internationalized Strings Representing Nicknames (RFC 7700)

-## Supported Codecs

-Each PRECIS profile has a corresponding codec name.
-The `CaseMapped` variant converts the string to lower case for implementing case-insensitive comparison.

-- UsernameCasePreserved
-- UsernameCaseMapped
-- Nickname
-- OpaqueString

 ## Usage

 Import the `precis_codec` module to register the PRECIS codec names.
 Use the `encode` method with any unicode string. `encode` will raise a `UnicodeEncodeError` if the string is disallowed.

 ```python

 >>> import precis_codec
 >>> 'Kevin'.encode('UsernameCasePreserved')
 b'Kevin'